 If the offender is convicted and a sentence is imposed, the victim may have rights to assert.

 - Incarceration: Once an offender is convicted, the defendant may be incarcerated, placed in jail or prison.
-The victim has the right to request notification of the escape, release, or death of the offender and also has the right to NOT request notification.
+The victim has the right to notification of the escape, release, or death of the offender and also has the right to request that they NOT receive notification.

 - Probation or Parole: A judge may suspend a jail or prison sentence in whole or in part and instead place the offender under community control, i.e. probation or parole.
 If the offender is to be released, the victim should be contacted and provided the opportunity to make a statement regarding the impact of the crime.
 Offenders who violate the conditions of their probation or parole are subject to additional punishments.